Skip to content

 TruePPM exports projects to MS Project XML 2003+ format.
 All tasks, dependencies, resources, and assignments are written.
 Fields exported per task:

-UID, ID, Name, Duration (hours), Start, Finish, OutlineNumber, OutlineLevel, Milestone, PercentComplete, Notes, PredecessorLink (with Type and LinkLag), and the four PERT ExtendedAttribute values when three-point estimates are present (see above).
+UID, ID, Name, Duration (hours), Start, Finish, OutlineNumber, OutlineLevel, Milestone, PercentComplete, Notes, ConstraintType, ConstraintDate (when the task has a planned_start), ActualStart / ActualFinish (when set), PredecessorLink (with Type and LinkLag), and the four PERT ExtendedAttribute values when three-point estimates are present (see above).

 Resources: UID, ID, Name, MaxUnits.
 Assignments: UID, TaskUID, ResourceUID, Units.